HAC-2020/Team-Titans/README.md

 ## Benefits of Businesses after Covid-19

 * Since businesses are shifting online it is essential to maintain security of confedential user information.
 There has been a rise in the number of health record breaches every yrear with number crossing 200 miliion in 2019.
-* Since businesses are shifting online it is essential to maintain security of confedential user information.
-There has been a rise in the number of health record breaches every yrear with number crossing 200 miliion in 2019.
-* due to the pandemic it is essential to maintain social distancing and goverment document verification becomes very difficult in such situations.
+* Due to the pandemic it is essential to maintain social distancing and goverment document verification becomes very difficult in such situations.
 Also the patients addimmted in the hosptals require a fast and secure mechanism using which they can claim there insurance without any physical verification and delay in the documentation formalities.
 * We have created a prototype application to automate storage,verification and sharing of electronic Health Record documents all with the security of Blockchain.
 We learn Machine learning algorithm .
 * We have also incorporated an OCR system for clear understanding of the reports to the docter